What’s on in Malaga in May 2024

 Public holiday in Malaga

 Perhaps best of all, May starts with a public holiday in Malaga.
-Wednesday 1 May celebrates Labour Day so don’t expect to find any banks, offices, food stores or shops open on the day.
-For most bars and restaurants in Malaga, however, it’s business as usual.
-For a full list of public holidays in Malaga in 2019, read our dedicated post.
+Monday 1 May celebrates Labour Day.
+Don’t expect to find any banks, offices or businesses open on the day and most shops will be closed too.
+However, bars and restaurants in Malaga will be open.
+For a full list of public holidays in Malaga in 2023, read our dedicated post.